Tylerr198/Health-coverage/README.md

 # Med Assist

-## Designed to help you better understand your health insurance coverage in an easy and accessible way.
+Designed to help you better understand your health insurance coverage in an easy and accessible way.

-## Checkout my Devpost Submission!
+Checkout the Devpost Submission! https://devpost.com/software/med-assist-40kt2u
-https://devpost.com/software/med-assist-40kt2u

 ## To run: